 Pre-release access list

-The 2015 survey is the fifth iteration of the survey first undertaken in 2010.
-Previous results are published on the Quality Health national Cancer Patient Experience publication website.
+The 2018 survey is the eighth iteration of the survey first undertaken in 2010.
+Previous results are published on the national Cancer Patient Experience publication website.

 Use of the survey results